Vaccine: COVID-19

 How to get a COVID-19 vaccine

 COVID-19 vaccines will still be free for most Americans through their health insurance plans.
+Check with your insurance provider for coverage details.
 From fall 2023 forward, COVID-19 vaccine will be available like other vaccine products for uninsured and underinsured adults.
-Uninsured and underinsured adults 19 years of age and older may receive free vaccines from federally qualified health centers, pharmacies, and other Uninsured and Underinsured Adult Vaccine providers participating in CDC’s Bridge Access Program.

 - For a Community Health Center (CHC) near you use Minnesota Health Centers: Find Health Care.